The Device Attestation Becomes the Trust Layer

 First, attestation should be scoped.
 A token should prove only the narrow fact needed for the risk: not a stable device identity, not a full platform profile, not a generalized trust rank.

 Second, absence should not equal guilt.
-Services should design fallbacks for users who cannot produce a preferred token, especially for accessibility tools, alternative browsers, privacy-preserving systems, older devices, low-income users, and legitimate automation.
+Services should design fallbacks for users who cannot produce a preferred token, especially for accessibility tools, alternative browsers, privacy-preserving systems, older devices, low-income users, custom devices, repaired devices, and legitimate automation.

 Third, enforcement should be proportional.
 A failed or missing token may justify extra checks for a high-risk transaction.
-It should not silently exclude a person from reading public information, filing an appeal, receiving public services, or using core account recovery.
+It should not silently exclude a person from reading public information, filing an appeal, receiving public services, using core account recovery, or accessing emergency information.

 Fourth, issuers and attesters need governance.
 If a few companies become practical trust roots for the web, their policies, error rates, eligibility rules, privacy guarantees, revocation procedures, and appeal mechanisms become public-interest infrastructure.

 Fifth, users need intelligible failure.
-A person should be told whether the problem is device age, app tampering, unsupported browser, missing issuer, suspicious activity, rate limit, malware signal, or a service policy.
+A person should be told whether the problem is device age, app tampering, unsupported browser, missing issuer, suspicious activity, rate limit, malware signal, Play Protect issue, app-access risk, or a service policy.
 Security cannot reveal every detection rule, but total opacity turns anti-abuse into arbitrary power.

 Sixth, independent clients need protected status.
 The open web has always depended on readers, browsers, search engines, archives, assistive technologies, research tools, and interoperable clients that were not preapproved by every site.
 A device-trust layer that cannot tolerate legitimate unorthodox clients will narrow the web into an app-store logic.